Tuition Increases

 Undergraduate students

 The University of Alberta awards over $40 million in undergraduate scholarships to continuing students each year.
-Applications will be accepted until March 31, 2023, for the upcoming 2023/24 academic year.
+Applications will open in February 2025.
 Visit the Undergraduate Scholarships web page for more information and to apply.

-Applications for the University of Alberta Students' Union Awards will open in March 2023.
+Stay tuned for when applications for the University of Alberta Students' Union Awards will open in 2025.

 Graduate students